KlauMack/ckan/doc/api/api-guide.rst

 ---------------------
 Legacy APIs
 ---------------------
 CKAN still has a few `legacy APIs <https://docs.ckan.org/en/2.11/api/legacy-api.html>`_ for backwards-compatibility, but support for new CKAN features will not be added to these APIs.
-These endpoints are not supported andwill be removed in the future.
+These endpoints are not supported and will be removed in the future.

 ---------------------
 Making an API request